seajoshc/p4adotnet/docs/computers/pm.md

 - Pay attention to Churn at W2, W3, W4
 - Have a funnel, know your funnel, analyze your funnel

-Carve out your tentpoles, your core features.
-Have a story across them, have some happy path/golden path journies working well.
-Build the product and early customer base around that but begin investing into other features/ideas to see what people crave on top of the core experience.

-Integrations/ecosystem think about it early.
+Think about extensibility and developer experience with your product from day 1.
+If you're building something SaaS chances are you'll want this at some point (e.g. integrations); doubly so if you're a product sold to devs/eng.
 APIs, SDKs, CLI tools, etc. get it out early and refine it openly.
-Build a ton of thin/shallow integrations across a wide set of categories if your industry allows for it.
-You want names that attract your customers, then they will tell you what features they want from the integrations.
-If you can't go wide and shallow, go really deep in the top 2-3 category/tool/whatever you want to integrate with and make them killer features - this works if you can integrate well with a big player like Salesforce or Atlassian.

 Carve out a DevEx for the path YOU WANT 3P developers to build towards.
 Figure out what that core experience is, the best way they can extend your platform, and hand hold them down it.
 Build your base.

 Refine, refactor, invest deeper into every experience you build going forward.
 Likely taking on a ton of work at this point and letting things bake and getting customer guidance is now critical.

-Have a roadmap but be ready to shift/pivot when a killer idea or feature request from several customers (or let's be real one really large) comes in...
+Have a roadmap but be ready to shift/pivot when a killer idea or feature request from several customers (or let's be real one really large) comes in.

 Start focusing on completing journeys/jobs-to-be-done.
 Make sure the product tells a story.
+One really solid usecase with a clear "we do X better than A, B, C" story is worth WAY more than 10 half assed usecases.
+Caveat here is you can get away with half assed (at least for a few years) if your new product is being built inside an already very successful/large company but you will still enjoy much better success if you focus :) (speaking from experience building a new SaaS product for developers at Atlassian)

 ## Things to emulate or learn from